bhou/Bo-PortableLua/README.md

-Bo-POLLUXPLUS
+Bo-PortableLua
 =============

-Bo-POLLUXPLUS is a lightweight portable overplatform application system
+Bo-PortableLua is a lightweight portable overplatform application system